Los Alamos, New Mexico: Geography

-The Los Alamos Townsite and White Rock are located on flat mesa tops separated by steep canyons.
+The Los Alamos Townsite and White Rock are on flat mesa tops separated by steep canyons known as potreros.
 This location was chosen for its relative inaccessibility to help protect the secret activities of the Manhattan Project.

-The town of Los Alamos was built on four mesas—Barranca Mesa, North Mesa, Los Alamos Mesa and South Mesa—along with the connecting communities at the base of the mountain.
-Los Alamos National Laboratory occupies half of South Mesa, Two Mile Mesa, Frijoles Mesa, Mesita de Buey and several nearby areas in the region (in the valleys and at the base of the mountain).
+The town of Los Alamos was built on four potreros—Barranca Mesa, North Mesa, Los Alamos Mesa, and South Mesa—along with the connecting communities at the base of the mountain.
+Los Alamos National Laboratory occupies half of South Mesa, Two Mile Mesa, Frijoles Mesa, Mesita de Buey, and several nearby areas in the region (in the valleys and at the base of the mountain).
 White Rock lies at the top of White Rock Canyon.

 Much of Los Alamos County is within the Española Ranger District of the Santa Fe National Forest.

 Climate

 Los Alamos has a humid continental climate (Dfb) with four distinct seasons.
-Summer days are moderately warm in the 70s and 80s, but reach 90 on only 5 days per year on average.
+Summer days are moderately warm in the 70s°F (20s°C), but reach 90 °F (32 °C) on only 5 days per year on average.

 Wildlife and vegetation

-Los Alamos' geographical location causes its wildlife and vegetation to be diverse compared to surrounding areas in the state.
-"The variation in elevation creates precipitation and temperature gradients that support a wide diversity of plant communities..."
-There are six different plant communities within the county; each is home to unique flora and fauna.
+Los Alamos's wildlife and vegetation are diverse compared to surrounding areas.
+"The variation in elevation creates precipitation and temperature gradients that support a wide diversity of plant communities".
+There are six different plant communities in the county; each is home to unique flora and fauna.
 Ponderosa pine trees are the most common trees at the elevation of Los Alamos (7000 and 8000 ft).
 Common shrubs in the area include sagebrush, Gambel oak, and wild rose.

 Black bears (brown-color variation), elk, mule deer, bobcats, gray foxes, skunks and chipmunks are examples of mammals living in the area.
 "Over 200 species of birds have been reported" in the Pajarito Ornithological Survey conducted by LANL.
 Among these are broad-tailed hummingbirds, hairy woodpeckers, zone-tailed hawks, common ravens, western bluebirds, and great horned owls.

 Wildfires

-Wildfires have affected the county, but the most destructive to the townsite was the Cerro Grande Fire of May 2000, which caused an estimated $1 billion in damages and destroyed more than 400 homes.
-The town was evacuated for eight days.
+Wildfires have affected the county, but the most destructive to the townsite was the Cerro Grande Fire of 2000, which caused an estimated $1 billion in damages and destroyed more than 400 homes.
+The CDP was evacuated for eight days.
 The Federal Emergency Management Agency (FEMA) built temporary housing on North Mesa for those who were displaced by the fire.
 Though there was no loss of life, other effects include damage to LANL facilities (nuclear material was not affected), flash-flooding, and erosion.

-The Las Conchas Fire of June 26, 2011 burned about three times as many acres and also prompted evacuation of Los Alamos, but there was no damage to property in Los Alamos.
-It was the biggest wildfire New Mexico had endured.
+The Las Conchas Fire of 2011 burned about three times as many acres and also prompted evacuation of Los Alamos, but there was no damage to property in Los Alamos.
+It was the largest recorded wildfire in New Mexico until the Whitewater-Baldy complex fire in 2012.

 Wildfires have altered plant communities in the area.
 Plant species are migrating to cover burn areas.